Bleed, Slug and Crop Marks, Oh My!

 Unfortunately, with programmes such as Microsoft Word, PowerPoint or Adobe Photoshop, you do not have the ability to add bleed when creating a PDF.
 You must make your page/image size 6mm bigger at the start.
 This extra 6mm (3mm all around) will then be treated as bleed, which is removed when your job is trimmed.
 For example, an A4 sheet is 210mm x 297mm.
 Your A4 page with adequate bleed will be 216mm x 303mm.

 We will add tutorials for various software packages in the coming weeks.

 Margins and Safe Zone

-In many ways, directly related to the bleed, is the margin – the margin creates the internal “safe zone” for the print area.
-The margin is usually personal preference, but you should always include some.
+In many ways, directly related to the bleed is the margin – the margin creates the internal “safe zone” for the print area.
+The margin is usually a personal preference, but you should always include some.
 You see, if the printed document is 210mm wide and you need 3mm bleed on each side for any variations when trimming, then surely you should allow a minimum of 3mm margin for your safe zone (5mm is the preferred standard) in case the trim goes too far the other way.
-You can, of course, have more of a margin depending on the size of the printed document and your preference – but I would always include a minimum of an equal distance to the bleed for safety, so no important information is accidentally cropped.
+You can, of course, have more of a margin depending on the size of the printed document and your preference – but I would always include a minimum of an equal distance to the bleed for safety so no important information is accidentally cropped.

 Why do we need a bleed?

 You may see a piece of paper and wonder why bleed is even necessary for printing in this day and age with all the technological breakthroughs in printing.
 Well, paper is still paper, which means it can vary in size depending on humidity or moisture in the air and many other factors.
 This is why we need bleed and a safe zone.

 Putting it simply, bleed means you get a better-finished product by ensuring you don’t get any white bits of unprinted paper at the edge of your print.
 If you have a border at the edge that isn’t printed, you will still need bleed, but it will be easy to add if missing.